neuron-party/computer-vision/README.md

-# computer-vision
+# computer-vision (in progress)

-## trying to provide a flexible framework that can utilize pretrained weights while being easy to modify/tune
+## trying to provide a flexible framework that can utilize pretrained weights while being easy to modify/tune, and to learn all the architectures myself :)

-### in progress...

 ### features to do:
 * weight mapping function (so the self implemented networks arent restricted by the layer names)